nandan108 / slot-flow

 Install

-SlotFlow currently requires PHP 8.3.
+SlotFlow currently requires PHP 8.1 or newer.

 Minimal Example

-use Nandan108\SlotFlow\Flow; use Nandan108\SlotFlow\MovementEngine; use Nandan108\SlotFlow\Policies\DimensionPriority; use Nandan108\SlotFlow\QuantityState; use Nandan108\SlotFlow\SlotSpace; $space = SlotSpace::define([ 'loc' => ['sup', 'wh1'], 'stt' => ['fs', 'res', 'sd'], ]) ->flow('reserve', static fn (Flow $flow) => $flow ->move(['stt' => 'fs'], ['stt' => 'res']) ->orderBy(new DimensionPriority([ 'loc' => ['wh*', 'sup'], ]))); $inventory = new QuantityState($space, [ ['wh1.fs', 5], ['sup.fs', 10], ]); $result = (new MovementEngine())->execute( inventory: $inventory, space: $space, cascade: 'reserve', quantity: 6, subject: 'SKU-123', );
+use Nandan108\SlotFlow\Flow; use Nandan108\SlotFlow\MovementEngine; use Nandan108\SlotFlow\Policies\DimensionPriority; use Nandan108\SlotFlow\QuantityState; use Nandan108\SlotFlow\SlotSpace; $space = SlotSpace::define([ 'loc' => ['sup', 'wh1'], 'stt' => ['fs', 'res', 'sd'], ]) ->flow('reserve', static fn (Flow $flow) => $flow ->move(['stt' => 'fs'], ['stt' => 'res']) ->orderBy(new DimensionPriority(['loc' => ['wh*', 'sup']])) ); $inventory = new QuantityState($space, [ ['wh1.fs', 5], ['sup.fs', 10], ]); $result = (new MovementEngine())->execute( inventory: $inventory, space: $space, cascade: 'reserve', quantity: 6, subject: 'SKU-123', );

 MovementEngine::execute() accepts either a Flow object or the name of a flow registered on the provided SlotSpace.
 Named execution is often the cleaner option once your flows are part of the modeled space.